ammarozkan/TBWG/README.md

 Every hit function should have a controlling segment that an attack is succesfull or not.
 If the hit succesfully done, the hit functions should notify the server system.

+### Dimensions

+World has dimensions in it.
+In example Sasuke from Naruto anime/manga series can do dimension travels or Funny Valentine from JoJo's Bizzare Adventure can travel parallel universes.
+So, a dimension system is required for these types of powers.
+Some dimensions could do some effects to the characters.
+In example in some dimensions, the air could be so heavy to breath and that could make all the players to deacrease the energy regeneration or constantly deacreasing it.